-In this post I will show you 2 methods of preparing an easy, delicious fish wraps recipe with spinach: one using frozen fish and the other using fresh.
-Both are super quick and easy and once your fish is ready to eat putting together the wrap mixture takes 5 minutes.
+In this post I will show you 2 methods of preparing simple, delicious fish wraps with spinach: one using frozen fish and the other using fresh.
+Both are super quick and easy to make and once your fish is cooked putting together the wrap mixture takes 5 minutes.

 Place the fish in a pot, cover and cook over a low/medium heat.
 The fish will cook and thaw at the same time, releasing plenty of water so there is no need to add any.
 Gently stir once or twice to prevent the fish sticking to the pot.
 Try not to cook the fish too long, it can even be slightly undercooked (it will finish cooking later in the frying pan).
-Strain the fish, break up a little using a fork and follow the Instructions (Step 2) for making the fish wraps mixture.
+Drain, break up the larger pieces a little using a fork and follow the Instructions (Step 2) for making the fish wraps mixture.

 Preheat the oven to 375 F/ 190 C/ gas mark 5.
 Place you fillet on top of a baking sheet lined with parchment paper, season, drizzle with a little oil and bake for about 15 minutes.
 The fish should not be completely cooked through, it will finish cooking once you combine it with the other ingredients in the frying pan.
 Gently break up the fish into chunks and follow the Instructions (Step 2) for making the wrap filling.

 In a large skillet/frying pan heat up the oil, add the tarragon, cayenne pepper, turmeric and the fish.
 Stir thoroughly and cook for a minute or so until the fish is fully cooked.
 Toss in the chopped spinach, season to taste and make your wraps!